 - Find a devoted leader (or two) to organize the coalition.

-- Define the goal and objectives of the coalition (what you want to accomplish).
+- Define the goal (your big dream) and objectives of the coalition (how you’ll achieve your goal).

 - Discuss and learn why each member is at the table.
 Ask why they are passionate about achieving the goal.

 - Identify reasonable expectations for members.
 These may change over time.

 Start with whatever you have, even if it doesn’t seem like much.
 With passion and commitment, your grassroots movement will take shape as long as you stick with it!